 The project Roaring 40s focused on the seven oldest western shipwrecks at the Western-Australian coast, of which four ships are of Dutch origin.
 More information about these ships, the Batavia, Zuytdorp, Zeewijk and Vergulde Draeck, can be found in our database Maritime Stepping Stones (MaSS).
 The results of the project are published in the book Shipwrecks of the Roaring 40s.

 In this project, Dutch and Australian archaeologists tried to locate the shipwreck Fortuyn by archival and historical research as well as magnetometer surveys along targeted coastlines.
 With this research, the team gathered enough evidence to assume the ship(s) have been wrecked on Christmas Island or Cocos Keeling Islands.
 Several blogs were written recording the progress of the investigations.
+In 2022, Misadventures in Nature's Paradise was published, which tells the story of the earliest history of these islands – from the events leading to their discovery to their settlement in the nineteenth century.
+This monograph, through meticulous archival, cartographic and archaeological research, resets the earliest history of these islands.

 In this project, Dutch East India return ships were reconstructed by 3d printing, laser and Computed Tomography scanning by Flinders University, Australia.
 The goal was to get a better understanding on what defines a Dutch East Indiaman as a ship type and what kind of variation there was to this design.